 Etienne Diaz was born in Havana, Cuba.
 He began his training in the Orlando Ballet School under the direction of Peter Stark.
 Mr. Diaz has performed as a guest artist with many regional ballet schools.
 In 2010, he joined the National Opera of Bucharest, performing in a variety of roles including Russian and Doll in The Nutcracker and Mercutio in Romeo & Juliet.
 In 2012, he was invited as guest artist with Balletto del Sud and toured throughout Italy, performing in several roles, including The Blue Bird pas de deux from The Sleeping Beauty.
 From 2012-2014, Mr. Diaz danced with Milwaukee Ballet.
 He joined Pennsylvania Ballet as a member of the Corps de Ballet for the 2014-2015 Season and has since danced principal roles in George Balanchine’s The Prodigal Son, and roles in Christopher Wheeldon’s Swan Lake, Jerome Robbins’ The Concert, and Alexei Ratmansky’s Jeu de Cartes.
-Mr. Diaz has been a guest instructor for MBA’s Summer Intensive Program since 2015, and joined MBA’s year round faculty in 2016.
+Mr. Diaz has been a guest instructor for Metropolitan’s Summer Intensive Program since 2015, and joined the year round faculty in 2016.

 Zachary Hench began his training at the age of seven at Central Pennsylvania Youth Ballet, where he studied for eight years.
 From there, he went on to train at the Kirov Academy in Washington, D.C.
-Mr. Hench was invited to join Boston Ballet as a member of the Corps de Ballet in 1994.
-He was promoted to Soloist in 1996 and Principal in 1998.
+Mr. Hench was invited to join Boston Ballet as a member of the Corps de Ballet in 1994 and was promoted to Soloist in 1996, and Principal in 1998.
 While at Boston Ballet, he danced many principal classical roles including Siegfried in Swan Lake, Albrecht in Giselle, Conrad in Le Corsaire, Ivan in Christopher Wheeldon’s The Firebird, Cavalier and Snow King in The Nutcracker, and featured roles in George Balanchine’s Symphony in C, Serenade, Who Cares?, Tarantella, Divertimento 15, and Valse Fantasie.
 He also danced leading roles in contemporary works such as Mark Morris’ Malestrom, Merce Cunningham’s Breakers, Wheeldon’s Corybantic Ecstasies, Twlya Tharp’s Waterbaby Bagatelles, and Eliot Feld’s Contrapose.
 In 2000, Mr. Hench joined San Francisco Ballet as a Soloist, was promoted to Principal in 2003, and continued to perform nationally and internationally.
 Mr. Hench joined Pennsylvania Ballet as a Principal Dancer in April 2004 and originated the role of Siegfried in Wheeldon’s new Swan Lake.
 In 2014, he was filmed for a PBS special, dancing Diamonds from Balanchine’s Jewels.
 Mr. Hench served as a union delegate while dancing at Pennsylvania Ballet, facilitating communication and representing his colleagues during contract negotiations.
 The company then invited Mr. Hench to join the artistic staff as Ballet Master.
 He retired from the stage in 2015.
 Mr. Hench now serves as Artistic Director of Juneau Dance Theatre in Alaska, where he has choreographed a full production of The Nutcracker and numerous pieces for the company, as well as community collaborations, and outreach efforts.
 He continues to direct the organization, travelling to Juneau periodically throughout the year.